kimmo1019/scDEC/README.md

 python main_clustering.py --data [dataset] --K [nb_of_clusters] --dx [x_dim] --dy [y_dim] --train [is_train]
 [dataset]  -  the name of the dataset (e.g.,Splenocyte) [nb_of_clusters]  -  the number of clusters (e.g., 6)
-[x_dim]  -  the dimension of latent space (continous part) [y_dim]  -  the dimension of PCA (defalt: 20) [is_train] - indicate training from scratch or using pretrained model
+[x_dim]  -  the dimension of Gaussian distribution [y_dim]  -  the dimension of PCA (defalt: 20)
+[is_train] - indicate training from scratch or using pretrained model

 ```
 For an example, one can run `CUDA_VISIBLE_DEVICES=0 python main_clustering.py  --data Splenocyte --K 12 --dx 8 --dy 20` to cluster the scATAC-seq data with pretrained model.
+Note that the dimension of the embedding should be `K+x_dim`

 Or one can run `CUDA_VISIBLE_DEVICES=0 python main_clustering.py  --data Splenocyte --K 12 --dx 8 --dy 20 --train True` to train the model from scratch.